 Evening Primrose Oil (Cervical Ripening and Perineal Support)

-Evening Primrose Oil (EPO) is often suggested as a "natural" choice for cervical ripening and keeping the perineal area strong but supple.
-Not many studies have yet been done on EPO but a few have shown it to only be a pre-cursor to prostaglandins.
+Evening Primrose Oil (EPO) is often considered a "natural" choice for cervical ripening and keeping the perineal area strong but supple.
+Not many studies have yet been done on EPO but a few have shown it only to be a pre-cursor to prostaglandins.
 For perineal support, proper nutrition might be a better choice.

 For cervical ripening, consider that EPO is an essential fatty acid and deteriorates quickly, therefore, it could turn rancid inside the vagina.
-If you choose to purchase EPO, keep in mind that it is expensive and usually blended in a small (often 10%) dilution with carrier oils making the EPO capsule or liquid not as potent as you might think.
+If you choose to purchase EPO, remember that it is expensive and usually blended in a small (often 10%) dilution with carrier oils, making the EPO capsule or liquid less potent than you might think.
 Buyer beware!

 What about safety?
 If ingested, Evening Primrose Oil may act as an anti-coagulant and thin your blood during use and for some time afterward.
 This could place you at risk for hemorrhage and other complications.
 Please discuss use with your doctor or midwife.